 Choosing a university course: five academic factors to consider

-Tip: don’t apply to a university based on academic reputation alone.
+The academic reputation of a university might feel very important, but it's sensible to base your decision about where to apply on more than just that.
 Make sure you go an open day and try out taster lectures and seminars – is the learning style for you?
 Does the wider student experience appeal, too?

 3. The quality of the academic facilities